princeNITian/Android-Button-Example/README.md

 # Android-Button-Example
-This repository is sample of using button in android.
+This repository contains sample code to use button in android.